Funder: Centers for Medicare & Medicaid Services

 This brief examines approaches used by three states — Oregon, Pennsylvania, and Tennessee — to develop and implement information-sharing processes for their D-SNPs that support care transitions.
 It also includes examples of contract language and strategies to encourage plan collaboration around information sharing.
 It can help states, D-SNPs, and other stakeholders assess how to meet the new D-SNP contracting requirements and improve care for dually eligible individuals.

-This brief is a product of the Integrated Care Resource Center, a national initiative of the Centers for Medicare & Medicaid Services’ Medicare-Medicaid Coordination Office, which is coordinated by Mathematica Policy Research and the Center for Health Care Strategies.
+This brief is a product of the Integrated Care Resource Center, a national initiative of the Centers for Medicare & Medicaid Services’ Medicare-Medicaid Coordination Office, which is coordinated by Mathematica and the Center for Health Care Strategies.